FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 “One day, while my wife was brushing our dog, she showed me how the new ‘de-shedding‘ brush removed the dog’s underfur,” writes Steve Christopherson on his WaywardAngler Fly Fishing website.

-He noticed that his dog’s hair was very similar in texture to the rabbit hair he uses to tie his fishing flies.
+He noticed that his dog’s fur was very similar in texture to the rabbit hair he uses to tie his fishing flies.

 5. You can knit with dog hair.

-Dog hair can keep you warm in winter under certain circumstances.
-Learn what you can do to keep your dog warm in the cold.
+Dog hair can keep you warm in cold weather under certain circumstances.
+(Learn what you can do to keep dogs warm in winter.)

 “Now people don’t believe I’m wearing a hat made with Newfy hair, but I can tell you my head has never been warmer in the dead of winter,” wrote Larry Schneider in an Amazon review of the book.